Last Updated on 30/10/2025 by Silvija Meilunaite

 Lately, everyone has been talking about breathwork.
-It is popular among spiritual individuals seeking deeper connection and sports enthusiasts practising breathwork for workout recovery and endurance.
+It is popular among spiritual individuals seeking a deeper connection and sports enthusiasts practicing breathwork for workout recovery and endurance.

 What is Breathwork?